matwilso/matwilso.github.io/_posts/learned-sims.md

 and repeatable settings that we want our agent to practice, using natural interfaces (video, text).
 We could debug our system by pulling in failures from the fleet, embedding similar scenarios in the simulator, and creating behavioral unit and integration tests.
-(This somewhat applies to traditional simulators as well, but learned simulators greatly reduce the friction.)

 <!--
 **Foresight and handling delays.** We could query a learned simulator for the action we are about to take.
 See what the future states are going to be.